+- C.2.3 Section eliminated.

+- C.2.4 Section eliminated.

-C.2.5 Indicate, as appropriate, whether there are any regulations governing the board committees.
+- C.2.5 Indicate, as appropriate, whether there are any regulations governing the board committees.
 If so, indicate where they can be consulted, and whether any amendments have been made during the year.
 Also indicate whether an annual report on the activities of each committee has been prepared voluntarily.

-The organization and operation of the Board of Directors Committees are governed by the Regulations of the Board of Directors.
-In particular, the Executive Commission is regulated in Article 38 of the Bylaws, the Audit and Control Committee in Article 39 of the Bylaws, and the Nominating, Compensation and Corporate Governance Committee in Article 40 of the said Bylaws.
-These documents are available for consultation on the Company's website.
+The organization and operation of the Board of Directors Committees is governed under the regulations of the Board of Directors.
+Additionally and in particular, the Executive Commission is regulated under article 38 of the corporate bylaws; the Audit and Control Committee under article 39 of the corporate bylaws and the regulations of the Audit and Control Committee (approved by the Company Board of Directors at its meeting held on December 13, 2017, based on the recommendation of the Audit and Control Committee); and the Nominating, Compensation and Corporate Governance Committee under article 40 of the aforementioned bylaws.
+These documents are available for perusal on the Company website.